BECOMING A CARER

 For that reason, if your partner is ultimately not interested in becoming a carer – whether that’s after our initial conversation or after going through training – then they’re the wrong person to become a carer.

 Why?
 If they are disengaged from the young person, they’re showing them a model that says it’s OK to disengage from other people when they’re adults.
 It could mean they might not have fulfilled relationships or emotionally intimate relationships, for example.

 So a carer needs to be able to show a commitment to the young person who is coming into their lives.
 They have to show the young person they’re worth being invested in, that they’re worthwhile, and that they can become something.
 If they can do that – even if they don’t have as much time available as you do – then there’s a great starting point for a conversation about fostering.

-If you’re in London and you’re interested in becoming a foster carer, give the helpful team at Lika a call on 020 8667 2111.
+If you’re interested in becoming a foster carer, give the helpful team at Lika a call on 020 8667 2111.
 We’re here to answer all your questions.